 With all that being said, there are other more efficient ways to address server performance, like apache/mysql tweaking, reverse cache, memcache and/or CDN for static files.
 Some of these advanced performance techniques are impossible to achieve in shared hosting environments.
 You get what you pay for.

 For many new users and simple site builders, using blocks is enough to get the job done.
 If the job gets done quickly and correctly, isn't that all that should matter?
 Stick with what works.

 For more advanced projects that have complex layouts or require all changes to exist in code (exportable) then you'll need to use Context or Panels.
 Exportables are extremely important because it keeps all changes in code.
 This makes it very easy to develop in a local->dev->stg/qa->live environment.
 It also saves some time if someone makes a change that breaks the site or layout.
 Exportables make it very easy to revert, even more so if using a version control system.

-The ultimate goal here and with Drupal in general is to allow site builders to build robust sites with related content without the need to get into code.
+The ultimate goal here and with Drupal, in general, is to allow site builders to build robust sites with related content without the need to get into the code.
 As you can see Context and Panels modules do very similar task with very different approaches.
 But what is important to all of us is that they provide a solution.
-There was a minor disturbance in the force (aka our community) seeing two vital groups of developers addressing a similar issues without collaborating.
+There was a minor disturbance in the force (aka our community) seeing two vital groups of developers addressing similar issues without collaborating.
 Well good news, this year at DrupalCon San Francisco, these bright individuals were forced into a small room to settle their differences.
-By the end of this meeting there were hugs and tears of joy (okay, maybe just hugs).
+By the end of this meeting, there were hugs and tears of joy (okay, maybe just hugs).